 1. Religion 200 “What is Religion?
 Theories and Methods in the Study of Religion”

 Six electives at the 100, 200 or 300 level (with a maximum of one 100–level class to count towards major)

 In addition, each major will select a specialization route in the major in conversation with and with the approval of the department.
 The specialization will consist of at least four courses.
 There are two ways to meet this requirement.
 A major could fulfill the requirement by concentration in one of the College’s co–ordinate programs or by designating four specialization courses that can be supported by the re- sources of the Religion department faculty and the College.
 In other words, these four courses might be from among the six electives and one 300–level seminar or tutorial or might include additional coursework from other programs and departments (whether cross–listed or not).

-The major will culminate in a year–long senior project.
+The major will culminate in an extended senior project.
 The first semester will remain a seminar (REL 401) on a topic in the study of religion set by the faculty member in consultation with incoming seniors.
-The spring semester will consist of participation in a research colloquium (not a course taken for credit).
+The following Winter Study will consist of participation in a research colloquium.
 In this colloquium, each senior major will present their individual research projects, begun in the senior seminar, drawing on their specializations and advised by members of the faculty.

 For those who wish to go beyond the formally–listed courses into a more intensive study of a particular religious tradition, methodological trend, or religious phenomenon (e.g., ritual, symbol–formation, mysticism, theology, etc.), there is the opportunity to undertake independent study or, with the approval of the department, to pursue a thesis project.